 You’ve decided to be a good ecological steward of your landscape and reduce or replace your lawn.
 Kudos to you on making the decision to remove the “green desert,” hopefully, replacing it with those ecological workhorses – native plants.
 If every homeowner and landscape pro made this simple step, we would see vast improvements in biodiversity and ecological health.

 But now what?
 How do you get rid of your Green Desert, your lawn, in a way that protects both you and the environment? …

-Our 4,000 native bee species in the United States fall into one of two categories – pollen generalists and pollen specialists.
-Generalist bees are the majority, accounting for 80% of all bee species.
+Our estimated 4,000 native bee species in the United States and Canada fall into one of two categories – pollen generalists and pollen specialists.
+Generalist bees are the majority, accounting for approximately 75% of all bee species.
 It is their good fortune to be able to forage on many different native plant species, and often on a number of non-native plants.
-The European Honey Bee (non-native, of course) is also a forage generalist.
+The European honey bee (nonnative, of course) is also a forage generalist.

 Requirements of Specialist Bees

 For the other 25% of our native bees,…

 You don’t have to be a gardener or a landscape professional to know that many pollinators are in trouble.
 The White House has taken notice and on May 19, 2015, released the “Pollinator Research Action Plan.”
 In the summary of the plan, three “overarching goals” are cited; unfortunately, our 4,000 species of native bees were not highlighted in these goals, but are mentioned in the body of the plan.

 The 3 “Overarching Goals” of the National Pollinator Research Action Plan:

 Reduce honey bee colony losses during winter (overwintering mortality) to no more than 15% within 10 years….

 As the weather warms, neo-tropical migrating birds start to reappear in our landscapes.
 Are you ready to offer a proper welcome?
 Resources can be slim at this time of year in our landscapes, both for overwintering birds and returning migrants.